aaronjwilson/Wrangling/README.md

 <img title="Removed Data from file" alt="Alt text" src="adjusted.png" width="300" height="100" align="center">
 </p>

+A great software when properly applied but looking at biological data in a siloed fashion is decontextualized and does not capture the essence of labeled, parsed, and facetted longitudinal data.
+The full picture emerges from aggregation and software applications such as graphpad prism work very well for visualizing this but the software is costly and neglects advances in database technology paired with a programmatic language like R or Python.

-want create vbscript to combine the raw and categorical and output a database ready structure like this:
+To begin the tranformation: we want create vbscript to combine the raw and categorical and output a database ready structure like this:
 <p align="center">
 <img title="Transformation" alt="Alt text" src="transform.png" width="300" height="100" align="center">
 </p>